 No. Stands must be free-standing.
 We advise that small pop-up stands are the best for the space available.

 If a blog post is included as part of your sponsorship, we encourage you to attract people to your company by sharing your knowledge, expertise and best practice.
 We discourage a straight-forward sales pitch (and have the right to refuse such content), since that’s not the kind of content that our site visitors tend to want to read anyway.
 We will always include a link to your sponsor page from the blog post.
-Blog posts will also be promoted through the ContentEd Twitter account and in our Slack group.
+Blog posts will also be promoted through the ContentEd Twitter account.

 Maybe.
 This all depends on the arrangement that you’re willing to offer.
 We’re more likely to accept this arrangement if you offer to provide something that we genuinely need for the conference (a service, for example) or have a great way of helping us to market the conference to a much wider audience in return for associating your company with the conference.
 Drop us a line to discuss this further.